 We support a number of Christian missionary societies and relief agencies through both prayer and financial donations (currently about 15% of all the church’s general income).
 We also maintain contact with some of their missionary partners.
 We do this in response to Jesus’ commission to every Christian: “Therefore go and make disciples of all nations, baptising them in the name of the Father and of the Son and of the Holy Spirit, and teaching them to obey everything I have commanded you."
 Our core values, under the section entitled ‘To make known the Good News of Christ’, includes the line: ‘We commit ourselves to supporting and praying for overseas mission and the worldwide Church.’
-Our 5 main links, which each get a minimum of 2½% of the church’s unrestricted income, are:-
+Our misssion policy can be found here.

-We prayerfully support a good number of ex-members of our church who are doing Christian work across the UK and the world, including in particular Steve & Susan Clark working with YWAM in Australia, George Osborn an evangelist with Avanti and Sid Williams working with disadvantaged teenage boys in Manchester.
+We prayerfully support a good number of ex-members of our church who are doing Christian work across the UK and the world, including in particular Steve & Susan Clark working with YWAM in Australia, George Osborn an evangelist and Sid Williams working with disadvantaged teenage boys in Manchester.